RocketSoftware/uniface-ux/src/ux/framework/README.md

 Each widget has a unique DOM structure.
 Accompanied by CSS and events this makes up the look and feel of the widget; the UX or User experience.
 Simple widgets may have a structure consisting of a single HTML element and a single event, whereas complex (entity) widgets typically contain a large complex structure of nested HTML elements with many events, but the concept is the same.

 By using the UX Widget Framework, the DOM structure is defined using Workers.
 There are Element Workers, Attribute Workers, and Trigger Workers.
-By nesting Workers into a structure, these Workers are organized hierarchically to build the widget’s structure in a logically.
+By nesting Workers into a structure, these Workers are organized hierarchically to build the widget’s structure logically.
 Each Worker can be configured through parameters that control its behavior, including how it binds to Uniface properties, handles field values, manages errors, and responds to (web)triggers.

 Uniface takes care of occurrence repetition, so there is no need for entity widgets to provide that functionality.
 Implementing the collection and occurrence widget JS class is sufficient.